 - set risk management algorithm for end users in accordance with rules that may not be fully compatible with risk control procedures of a specific exchange,

-- provide clients with the unified cash position service between spot- and derivative markets,
+- provide clients with the unified cash position service between spot- and derivatives markets,

-- provide a full range of client services at international derivative venues.
+- provide a full range of client services at international derivatives venues.

 The main component of the unified cash position module is collateral calculation that enables: